 Evaluating product reputation

-When shopping for fetch toys, consider the reputation of the manufacturer and the product itself.
-Trusted brands with a history of producing high-quality, durable pet products are more likely to offer toys that meet your dog’s needs and stand up to repeated use.
+When shopping for fetch toys, consider the manufacturer’s reputation and product.
+Trusted brands with a history of producing high-quality, durable pet products will likely offer toys that meet your dog’s needs and stand up to repeated use.

 Seeking expert recommendations